“…As far as the laws of mathematics refer to reality, they are not certain; and as far as they are certain, they do not refer to reality.” 1

 I will now give a survey of the main attributes of mortality and Perfection.

 The attributes of mortality are: reality (laws of time and space and causality); a beginning, an end (death); change; a love that benefits self; individual survival; predatory defense and competition; loneliness, separation, misery and dejection; a narrowed viewpoint; a relativity of definition; and limited knowledge.

 The attributes of Perfection are: eternal existence; no beginning or end; a changeless existence; an all encompassing love; a oneness with the totality of existence; an all encompassing viewpoint; an absence of survival, competition, separateness, misery and dejection; an absolutism of definition; and absolute knowledge.
 2

-Immanuel Kant first showed that time, space and causality along with reason itself were all modalities of perception, The existence of these modalities put a human in a universe that is totally relative to the individual viewpoint or frame of reference; the ultimate frame of reference was the individual observer himself.
-But reason seems to be separate from the world of reality although it is ultimately based on it and cannot function outside of the perceptual framework of time, space and causality.
+Immanuel Kant first showed that time, space and causality along with reason itself were all modalities of perception.
+The existence of these modalities put a human in a universe that is totally relative to the individual viewpoint or frame of reference; and, the ultimate frame of reference was the individual observer himself.
+But reason seems to be separate from the world of reality, although it is ultimately based on it, and cannot function outside of the perceptual framework of time, space and causality.
 So what Einstein said above seems to put the human at the mercy of both these mortal agencies: it must model its reality on reason, but cannot rely on it, because reality seems to be separate from it.
 This relativity of outlook pervades reality.
-Ultimately the human creates and orders its own world, although its course is totally outside of its knowledge (i.e.: determined by fate).
+Ultimately, the human creates and orders its own world, although its course is totally outside of its knowledge (i.e.: determined by fate).

 1 “Sidelights on Relativity”; Albert Einstein, Dover Publications, New York, 1983